 Kevin Currier’s primary research interest is in the area of Regulatory Economics.
 His specific areas of interest include: price and service quality regulation in the utilities industries; optimal pricing for utilities, airports and postal services; emissions trading; and renewable energy support systems such as feed-in tariffs and green certificate systems.
 His research has appeared in scholarly journals such as the Journal of Economic Dynamics and Control, Economics Letters, the Southern Economic Journal, the Journal of Economic Education, the Journal of Regulatory Economics, Telecommunications Policy, Energy Policy and Environmental and Resource Economics, among others.
 In addition, he is author of the graduate level textbook entitled Comparative Statics Analysis in Economics.

-Harounan Kazianga is an associate professor in the Department of Economics and Legal Studies in Business at Oklahoma State University.
+Harounan Kazianga is an associate professor in the Department of Economics at Oklahoma State University.
 His research focuses on development economics.
 He explores the role of education, agriculture, health, risk and intra-household resource allocation in the microeconomic foundations of poverty.
 He is actively engaged in primary field work, including using large-scale randomized control trials to evaluate public policies.
 His research has been published in a number of academic journals including the American Economic Journal: Applied, the Journal of Development Economics, Economic Development and Cultural Change, World Development and the Journal of African Economies.

 Dr. J.B.
 Kim’s primary research covers a range of topics to address issues in International Macroeconomics, International Finance, and Financial Economics with emphasis on nonstationary analysis of Financial and Macroeconomic Time Series.
 His research has been published in many academic journals including Journal of Business & Economic Statistics, Journal of Money, Credit and Banking, Economics Letters, Monetary and Economic Studies, Review of International Economics and other scholarly journals.